Windlesham: Valley End

 Valley End has two churches, St Saviour which was built in 1867 by the English architect George Frederick Bodley and Emmanuel Baptist Church.
 St Saviour's is built in red and brown brick with stone dressed windows.
 The interior is a simple mixture of brick and stone.
 There is a Holy Communion service every Sunday at 9am.

 Valley End School was founded in 1859 by the Hon.
 Julia Bathurst of Hyams Hall, Windlesham.

 The Valley End Cricket Club was founded in 1895.

 Bagshot

-See Bagshot for this developed part of the civil parish.
-There is the greatest concentration of shops and businesses in Bagshot compared to the other parts of the parish.
+See Bagshot for this developed part of the civil parish, which has the greatest concentration of homes, shops and businesses compared to Windlesham and Lightwater.